 Symptoms of a TIA fully resolve within 24 hours.
 However, because these may be signs of an impending stroke, take them seriously and seek medical advice immediately.

-With a TIA, circulation and the vital oxygen supply are quickly restored and lasting brain and nerve damage is avoided.
-With any stroke, however, the interruption of blood flow lasts long enough to kill brain cells, producing irreversible damage.
+With a TIA circulation and the vital oxygen supply are quickly restored and lasting brain and nerve damage is avoided.
+With a stroke, however, the interruption of blood flow lasts long enough to kill brain cells, producing irreversible damage.

 Bleeding in the brain